Chemotion/ChemOrc/README.md

 ### Getting the tool

 The ChemCLI tool is a binary file called `chemCLI` and needs no installation.
-The only prerequisite is that you install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and, on Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)).
-Depending on your OS, you can download the latest release of the CLI from [here](https://github.com/Chemotion/ChemCLI/releases/).
+The only prerequisite is that you install [Docker Engine](https://docs.docker.com/engine/install/) on Linux.
+In the rare scenario that your server is running Windows or Mac, you can make use of [Docker Desktop](https://docs.docker.com/desktop/) which comes with a GUI.
 Builds for the following systems are available:

+> Depending on your OS, you can go to [GitHub and download the latest release of the CLI](https://github.com/Chemotion/ChemCLI/releases/).

 - Linux, amd64
-- Windows, amd64; remember to turn on [Docker integration with WSL](https://docs.docker.com/desktop/windows/wsl/)
+- Windows, amd64
 - macOS, apple-silicon
 - macOS, amd64

 Please be sure that you have both, `docker` and `docker compose` commands.
-This should be the case if you install Docker Desktop following the instructions [here](https://docs.docker.com/desktop/#download-and-install).
+This should be the case if you installed Docker Desktop.
 If you choose to install only Docker Engine, then please make sure that you **also** have `docker compose` as a command (as opposed to `docker-compose`).
 On Linux, you might have to install the [`docker-compose-plugin`](https://docs.docker.com/compose/install/linux/#install-using-the-repository) to achieve this.

 These binary builds should not rely on libraries of the underlying operating system: if they still do not work on your system for some reason, please create an [issue here](https://github.com/Chemotion/ChemCLI/issues) and we will try to provide you a binary build as soon as possible.
 If you feel like it, you can always compile the `go` source code on your own.